dev4press/coreactivity/readme.txt

 * New: themes component: installed and updated events
 * New: themes component: error install and update events
 * New: expand Users panels with status and activity columns
-* New: expand Users panel with link to activity logs for each user
+* New: expand Users panels with a link to activity logs for each user
 * New: option to allow for skipping duplicated event entries
 * New: some components and events have the `skip_duplicates` flag
 * New: logs panel shows the live updates countdown to new update
+* New: option to control the visibility of the IPv4 address in the log
-* New: settings for meta exceptions with some default values
+* New: settings for metadata exceptions with some default values
 * New: show number of new logged entries in the admin bar menu
+* Edit: blog dashboard in multisite network updated and improved
 * Edit: various updates and improvements to the logs and live updates
+* Edit: improvements to the page header current IPs integration
 * Edit: improvements to the admin bar menu display
 * Edit: reorganized scheduled jobs code into own class `Jobs`
 * Edit: Dev4Press Library 4.7